North Geelong: Western Oval

 The sport and recreational reserve has a playground, sports oval suitable for cricket and football and netball courts.
 Its historic Grand Stand remains in use.

 Wathaurong Aboriginal Co-operative

-The Wathaurong Aboriginal Co-operative is a local community center which serves the local Wathaurong people, who originally inhabited North Geelong and its surrounding suburbs prior to white settlement in the 1850s.
+The Wathaurong Aboriginal Co-operative is a local community centre which serves the local Wathaurong people, who originally inhabited North Geelong and its surrounding suburbs prior to white settlement in the 1850s.

 Transport

 Buses

 Several bus routes serve the suburb, including:

 Route 1, Route 20, Route 22 and Route 24.

 North Geelong Station

 The North Geelong railway station services North Geelong and its surrounding suburbs.

 Heritage listings

 North Geelong contains a number of heritage listed sites, including: